EPCCed/archer2-advanced-use-of-lammps/_episodes/00-connecting.md

 keypoints:
 - "ARCHER2's login address is `login.archer2.ac.uk`."
 - "You have to change the default text password the first time you log in"
-- "MFA is now mandatory in ARCHER2"
+- "MFA is mandatory in ARCHER2"
 ---

 ## Purpose